NJUAstrometry/NJUAstrometry.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        南大天体测量课题组
+        Astronomical Reference System and Astrometry Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

+        The **Astronomical Reference System and Astrometry Research Group**（天体测量理论和天文参考系课题组）operates within the esteemed School of Astronomy and Space Science (formerly known as Department of Astronomy) at Nanjing University, which has a rich history dating back to its founding in 1952.
-        The **Astronomical Reference System and Astrometry Research Group**（天体测量理论和天文参考系课题组） at Nanjing University is interested in various topics in the field of fundamental astronomy, including the astronomical reference system, Earth rotation, and the Galactic dynamics and kinematics.
+        Our research endeavors encompass a diverse range of fundamental astronomy topics, including the precise development and maintenance of astronomical reference systems, investigations into Earth's rotational dynamics, and the exploration of the Galactic dynamics and kinematics.
+        These areas align with our dedication to advancing the field of astrometry and contributing to our understanding of the universe.

   - block: collection
     content: